dhananuttu/Programming-test-java/README.md

 # Programming-test-java
 BookStore
-Created back end Web Service project called BookStore With this project generated output folder is included, Generated folder contains web method files and wsdl files.
+Created back end Web Service project.
+With this project generated output folder is included, Generated folder contains web method files and wsdl files.
 If you want to create new generated output,